top of page

 1 - The headline numbers for the rate increase - $58.4 million/yr for water and $14.6 million/yr for sewer.

-2 - Aqua is denied permission to raise rates for East Whiteland.
+2 - Aqua was denied permission to raise rates for East Whiteland.

 How Much Will My Bill Increase